 Chi-chi-chi-le-le-le- Universidad de Chile!
 It was my first South American fútbol match, nay my first professional soccer match ever, and I was trying my best to keep up with the chanting.
+I read up on the top Premier League goalscorers of all time.
+For an authentic experience like a true fan I studied football news at https://footballaustralia.info to keep up with the game.
 At first I was a little homesick as I thought about my constantly cleat-clad stepbrothers the whole time.

 But this game was one of the wildest, cultural experiences I’ve had so far in Chile.
 The fans of each team sing different songs throughout the entirety of the game.
 Although I tried so hard to learn the words of the jumbled Chilean screaming and singing, I could only join in for the more simple songs.
 To be completely honest, I was nervous about entering the stadium.
 I had heard a few horror stories of gringos getting harassed by rowdy fans, and my blonde hair isn’t exactly inconspicuous.
 Although it was a bit of a hectic, crowded squeeze, it was nothing compared to my daily 8 a.m. metro commute.